On the stability analysis of astrophysical cooling functions: Application to Coronal Loops

 where $Q_{f}$ is the heating rate for the footpoints, $s$ is the loop position, $s_{f}$ is the initial footpoint position at the top of the chromosphere, $L$ is the chromosphere to loop top half-length, $\lambda_f$ is the heating scale height, and $Q_{bkg}$ is the background heating rate.
 The radiative cooling is modeled with a simplified, three-step piecewise radiative loss function $\Lambda(T)$ (reproduced in our notation in Appendix~\ref{app:1}).

 We analyzed two simulations performed by Klimchuk and Luna, though not identical to their published runs.
 The static loop solution, hereafter referred to as Loop~1, was subjected to slightly higher footpoint heating ($Q_{f}$) and no background heating ($Q_{bkg}$).
 The TNE solution, hereafter referred to as Loop~2, has a small background heating but a scale height ($\lambda_f$) much smaller than in Loop~1, so the footpoint-to-apex heating ratio exceeds the threshold for TNE \citepalias{2019ApJ...884...68K}, which is not the case for Loop~1.
+These particular choices are not special.
+The only important factor is the ratio of footpoint-to-apex heating.
+A static solution can be achieved with uniform heating, but we are interested in comparing stratified heating that is above and below the threshold for TNE.
+The slight differences in $s_f$ were a convenience and are not significant.
 The input values for the heating function, \eqref{eq:tne_heat}, are listed in Table~\ref{table1}.